John Maurice Catto

 Symbolism

-These words are taken from a longer expression used by clan Chattan and affiliated families, including Cattos, “Touch not the cat but a glove.”
+These words are taken from a longer expression used by Clan Chattan and affiliated families, including Cattos, “Touch not the cat but a glove.”
 The glove refers to the pads of a wildcat’s paws when its claws have been retracted.
 The phrase is therefore a warning not to engage with the members of the clan – represented by the wildcat – when they are “ungloved,” or ready to fight.

 Background